boltlabs-inc/zip-spec/zip-bolt-support.rst

 The customer and merchant first initialize the channel by generating their respective keypairs and computing the channel tokens for the initial wallet commitment.

 The customer then creates a funding transaction that deposits ZEC to a 2-of-2 multi-signature transparent address using a pay-to-witness-script-hash (P2WSH) output (alternatively, a P2WPKH nested in a P2SH could work).
-Alice obtains a signature for the funding transaction and commitment transaction from the merchant.
+The customer obtains a signature for the funding transaction and commitment transaction from the merchant.
 The customer can then post the funding transaction to the blockchain.

 4.2 Funding Transaction
 -------------